Nick Pratto Player Props: Royals vs. Yankees

 - The pitching staff for the Yankees has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Yankees' 3.87 team ERA ranks ninth across all MLB pitching staffs.

-- The Yankees rank 16th in baseball in home runs surrendered (114 total, 1.2 per game).
+- Yankees pitchers combine to rank 17th in baseball in home runs given up (115 total, 1.2 per game).

-- Cole (9-2) is going for his 10th victory when he takes the mound for the Yankees in his 21st start of the season.
-He has a 2.78 ERA in 123 2/3 innings pitched, with 134 strikeouts.
+- His most recent appearance came on Tuesday against the Los Angeles Angels, when the righty threw six innings, surrendering one earned run while allowing six hits.

-- The righty's last appearance came on Sunday against the Colorado Rockies, when he tossed six innings, surrendering one earned run while giving up two hits.
+- In 10 games this season, the 29-year-old has amassed an ERA of 6.66, with 7.4 strikeouts per nine innings.
+Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.